wofsauge/IsaacDocs/docs/RoomDescriptor.md

 ___
 ### Override·Data {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }
-#### [RoomConfig Room](RoomConfig_Room.md) OverrideData  {: .copyable aria-label='Variables' }
+#### [RoomConfigRoom](RoomConfig_Room.md) OverrideData  {: .copyable aria-label='Variables' }
-Tim's reminder to himself: The room variant is in Data.
-Because Room::Init uses a mix of datas, one from level layout and one from replacement data like minibosses, we need to hold the new room data somewhere.
+The room variant is in Data.
+Because Room::Init uses a mix of data, one from level layout and one from replacement data like minibosses, we need to hold the new room data somewhere.
 ___
 ### Pits·Count {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }